-FDP_APC_EXT.1.1/AO The TSF shall route user data only from the interfaces selected by the user.

-- FDP_APC_EXT.1.2/AO The TSF shall ensure that no data or electrical signals flow between connected computers whether the TOE is powered on or powered off. - FDP_APC_EXT.1.3/AO The TSF shall ensure that no data transits the TOE when the TOE is powered off. - FDP_APC_EXT.1.4/AO The TSF shall that no data transits the TOE when the TOE is in a failure state.
+- FDP_APC_EXT.1.1/AO The TSF shall route user data only from the interfaces selected by the user. - FDP_APC_EXT.1.2/AO The TSF shall ensure that no data or electrical signals flow between connected computers whether the TOE is powered on or powered off. - FDP_APC_EXT.1.3/AO The TSF shall ensure that no data transits the TOE when the TOE is powered off. - FDP_APC_EXT.1.4/AO The TSF shall that no data transits the TOE when the TOE is in a failure state.

-Application Note:This SFR is originally defined in the Base-PP but is refined and iterated to apply to the audio output interface per section 5.1.2 of the Audio Output PP-Module.
+Application Note:This SFR is originally defined in the Base-PP but is refined and iterated to apply to the audio output interface per section 5.1.2 of the PP-Module for Analog Audio Output Devices.